 Accept offers of help.
-Most people really want to help, but often don't know how to.
-Create a list of jobs and ask for help doing those.
-Consider asking a friend to help you to arrange this.
-Things on the list could include transport to appointments, cooking meals, food shopping, caring for pets, washing and cleaning.
+Most people really want to help, but often don’t know how to.
+Create a list of jobs, which could include transport to appointments, cooking meals, food shopping, caring for pets, washing and cleaning.

 Try different ways of approaching problems

 Sometimes problems can crowd your mind and make it difficult to see solutions.
 Try taking some time to sit down quietly.
 Start by relaxing, maybe try a few deep breaths.
 Then try to sort quietly through the things that are worrying you.
-You might like to do this alone, or with someone else: a friend, family member or professional counsellor.
+You might like to do this alone, or with someone else.

 You could start by listing your different concerns, both large and small.
 Then choose one or two that you want to work on – things that can be changed or helped.
 For instance, you might be worried about managing your family or concerned about the side effects of treatment.
 Then list things you can do, writing down every solution you can think of, even the ones that seem too difficult or unrealistic.

 - asking your doctor to talk to you about issues you are most concerned about